ChidinmaOrajiaku/slate/source/index.html.md

 }
 ```

-This endpoint counts rentedbooks in the library.
+This endpoint counts all rentedbooks in the library.

 ### HTTP Request